Rjmoodie/yardpass-upgrade/TAG_RECOMMENDATIONS_QUICK_START.md

 ## 🎯 Overview

-Your YardPass platform now has **intelligent tag-based recommendations** that automatically learn user preferences and personalize their feed.
+Your Liventix platform now has **intelligent tag-based recommendations** that automatically learn user preferences and personalize their feed.

 ---